Skip to main content

 Call Now Contact Us

-If you’ve started looking for DBT therapy, you’ve probably noticed that a lot of therapists and clinics say they offer DBT.
+If you’ve started looking for DBT therapy in Denver or elsewhere, you’ve probably noticed that a lot of therapists and clinics say they offer DBT.
 What you may not realize is that “offering DBT” can mean very different things depending on who’s saying it.
 The difference between a certified DBT program and a therapist who uses some DBT techniques is significant — and it directly affects the quality of care you receive.

 The Spectrum of DBT Practice